 6-07.1-17.
 Disposal of property and settling claims.

 In the course of liquidating a state trust company, the receiver on order of the court entered with or without hearing may sell all or part of the real and personal property of the state trust company; borrow money and pledge all or part of the assets of the state trust company to secure the debt created, except that the receiver may not be held personally liable to repay borrowed funds; compromise or compound a doubtful or uncollectible debt or claim owed by or owing to the state trust company; and enter another agreement on behalf of the state trust company that the receiver considers necessary or proper to the management, conservation, or liquidation of its assets.

 6-07.1-18.
 Filing reports and expenses.

 The receiver shall file quarterly reports with the court showing the operation, receipts, expenditures, and general condition of the state trust company in liquidation.
 The receiver shall also file a final report regarding the liquidated state trust company showing all receipts and expenditures and giving a full explanation and a statement of the disposition of all assets of the state trust company.
 The receiver shall pay all administrative expenses out of funds or assets of the state trust company.
 Each quarter the receiver shall submit an itemized report of those expenses.

 6-07.1-19.
 Fiduciary activities.

 As soon after beginning the receivership proceeding as is practicable, the receiver shall terminate all fiduciary positions it holds, surrender all property held by it as a fiduciary, and settle the state trust company's fiduciary accounts.
 The receiver shall release all segregated and identifiable fiduciary property held by the state trust company to successor fiduciaries.
 With the approval of the court, the receiver may sell the administration of all or substantially all remaining fiduciary accounts to one or more successor fiduciaries on terms that appear to be in the best interests of the state trust company's estate and the persons interested in the fiduciary accounts.
-If commingled fiduciary claims to the commingled funds, the receiver shall distribute commingled funds pro rata to all fiduciary claimants of commingled funds based on their proportionate interests after payment of administrative expenses related solely to the fiduciary claims.
-The fictional tracing rule does not apply.
-The receiver may require certain fiduciary claimants to file proofs of claim if the records of the state trust company are insufficient to identify their respective interests.
+If commingled fiduciary funds held by the state trust company as trustee are insufficient to satisfy all fiduciary claims to the commingled funds, the receiver shall distribute commingled funds pro rata to all fiduciary claimants of commingled funds based on their proportionate interests after payment of administrative expenses related solely to the fiduciary claimants to file proofs of claim if the records of the state trust company are insufficient to identify their respective interests.

 6-07.1-20.
 Disposition and maintenance of records.

 On approval by the court, the receiver may dispose of records of the state trust company in liquidation which are obsolete and unnecessary to continue administration of the receivership proceeding.
 Records of a liquidated state trust company are not public records for any purpose and are exempt from public disclosure.
-To maintain the receiver may reserve assets of an estate, deposit them in an account, and use them for maintenance, storage, and disposal of records in closed receivership estates.
+To maintain the receiver of a liquidated state trust company after the closing of the receivership proceeding, the receiver may reserve assets of an estate, deposit them in an account, and use them for maintenance, storage, and disposal of records in closed receivership estates.